webtorrent/instant.io/README.md

 To start the server, run `npm run build && npm start`.
 That should be it!

+#### Testing a bittorrent-tracker

+The `bittorrent-tracker` can be set to localhost if needed.
+When using the `bittorrent-tracker` make sure the websocket server is enabled.
+Note that Instant.io filters out the http servers in the default trackers list.

 ## Tips

 1. Create a shareable link by adding a torrent infohash or magnet link to the end